 I had known about TBIs, but CTE is a new term for me.
 Chronic Traumatic Encephalopathy.
 It’s a degenerative brain disorder associated with repeated head trauma.
 Like, from years of playing a contact sport like football.
 From what I can decipher through all the medical jargon, your brain cells basically just start dying off.

-The most troubling study was from a Dr. Ann McKee published in the Journal of the American Medical Association.
-99% of the brains posthumously tested from former USFL players showed signs of CTE.
-She cautioned that there was a bias in the study, as CTE was suspected in many of the cases.
+The most troubling study showed that 99% of the brains posthumously tested from former USFL players showed signs of CTE.
+The author cautioned that there was a bias in the study, as CTE was suspected in many of the cases.
 But still.

 Ninety.
 Nine.
 Percent.

-Another study, presented at the American Academy of Neurology, tested 40 ex-USFL players still living, using a combination of brain scanning technology and written and verbal tests.
+Another study tested a large number of ex-USFL players still living, using a combination of brain scanning technology and written and verbal tests.
 The results were…not great.
 The scans revealed that 40% had abnormal brain structures, 43% had damage to white matter in the brain – which, thanks to Google, I now know connects nerve cells between the brain’s regions – and 30% had damage to the structures that neurons communicate through.
 The other tests showed 45% had difficulty with memory and learning.
 And it didn’t even get into the behavioral aspect of CTE.